jsimplicio/jsimplicio.github.io/_posts/2018-12-7-analyzing-entries-with-dscout.md

 	<figcaption class="media-caption center">Entries viewer: sorting by part</figcaption>
 </figure>

-Inside the entries viewer, the default is the grid view.
+In the entries viewer, the default is the grid view.
 The grid view allows researchers to see submissions across all parts of their mission shaped as cards, with a thumbnail and submission details.

 You can sort results by scout name, date, part, or group.